Blog

 • Seven speckled eggs lie in a fluffy nest

-From Pest to Pleasure: Solving a Neighborhood Bird Problem Peacefully
+From Pest to Guest: Solving a Neighborhood Bird Problem Peacefully

 When Pygmy Nuthatches were creating a nuisance in a Colorado community, one woman stepped in to advocate for a peaceful solution.
 That act of peace eventually changed the arc of her life—taking her from occasional birder to self-taught citizen scientist and community activist.